paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 (1) an assurance that the State will comply with the requirements of this subchapter; and

-(2) a State plan that meets the requirements of subsection (c) of this section.
+(2) a State plan that meets the requirements of subsection (c).

-**(b) Period covered by plan** The State plan contained in the application under subsection (a) of this section shall be designed to be implemented during a 3-year period.
+**(b) Period covered by plan** The State plan contained in the application under subsection (a) shall be designed to be implemented during a 3-year period.

 **(c) Requirements of a plan**